jimxshaw/loglib/README.md

 - Record: the data stored in the log.
 - Store: the file that stores the records.
 - Index: the file that stores the index entries.
-- Segment: the abstract layer that connects together the index and the store.
+- Segment: the abstraction that connects together the index and the store.
-- Log: the abstract layer that connects all segments.
+- Log: the abstraction that connects all segments.